 To make the most of your time at university, don't be afraid of trying new things and producing the work you like, instead of what you think other people will like.
 Trust me, you will enjoy your time more, gain deeper insights and work far better this way.
 But remember to always be humble and remain open to new ways of working.

-Xanthe Simmans is a graphic designer and illustrator, previously an in-house Graphic Designer at Google.
+Xanthe Simmans is a freelance graphic designer and illustrator, previously an in-house graphic designer at Google.